Pompeii

 Pompeii was a fascinating city and it's surprising to find it so well preserved.
 The town seems to still be inhabited since most of the buildings are just as they were when the volcano erupted.
 Even the paintings, frescoes, and other decorative elements of the houses are intact.

-Probably one of the most hair-raising parts of the visit is the display of the victims of the explosion, which depict the terror they felt seconds before dying.
+Probably one of the most hair-raising parts of the visit is the display of the victims of the explosion, which depicts the terror they felt seconds before dying.

 Getting to Pompeii